aayushbarmecha/Social-Media/README.md

 This project was made as an assignment work for some company.
 It consists of the frontend part of the website using ReactJs and CSS.
-Also Retrieving the data using MongoDB is yet to be implemented and instead worked using the statistic data provided from the company from their end.
+Also retrieving the data using MongoDB is yet to be implemented and instead worked using the statistics/data provided by the company from their end.